Welcome to The Elysian

 We create media projects imagining a better future

-Through solutions-oriented and speculative journalism we are thinking through the most important ideas of our time.
-Here are some of our upcoming projects:
+We are thinking through the most important ideas of our time through collaborative media projects.
+Here are a few of our upcoming projects:

-TERRAFORM // An online series and print pamphlet about terraforming our environment
+TERRAFORM // An online series and print pamphlet about the future of our planet.

 THE NEW REPUBLIC // Modern thinkers recreate Plato’s republic, imagining the ideal city-state for a podcast and print book